Glasc/Portfolio/src/content/en-introducing/introducing.md

 ---
 ---
-I'm a recent graduate in Systems Engineering from Tecnológico Mario Molina.
-I'm passionate about front-end web development, with experience using Typescript, Javascript, React, NextJS and Astro.
+I am a recent graduate in Systems Engineering from Tecnológico Mario Molina.
+My passion lies in front-end web development, and I have experience using Typescript, Javascript, React, NextJS, and Astro.

-I've built a CMS-enabled website for Keto Bakery & Coffee.
-I'm currently seeking opportunities to join a development team and further develop my skills.